Mastering Python Selenium Web Scraping: A detailed guide to perform Web Scraping

 • To use it for complex tasks: feeding machine learning models for prediction or feeding recommendation engines to recommend products to its end customers.

-Web scraping methods also act as enablers to facilitate other important activities like researching market trends, monitoring e-commerce applications/prices/consumer sentiments, gathering social media feeds, extracting new research in particular fields, finding investment opportunities, generating sales leads and so on.
+Web scraping methods also act as enablers to facilitate other vital activities like researching market trends, monitoring e-commerce applications/prices/consumer sentiments, gathering social media feeds, extracting new research in particular fields, finding investment opportunities, generating sales leads, etc.

-Selenium has bindings for different programming languages (like Python, Java, C#, JavaScript etc.).
+Selenium has bindings for different programming languages (like Python, Java, C#, JavaScript, etc.).
 Since it supports multiple languages, people can easily use it to scrape websites by writing code of their choice.
-Also, it has a great vibrant community surrounding it; if any problem occurs, the user can easily get an efficient solution.
+Also, it has a vibrant community surrounding it; if any problem occurs, the user can quickly get an efficient solution.

 Before we move on to understand how to perform scraping using Selenium, know that scraping can be of two types: